Senate Democrats reject proposal to share more power

-The proposal would have required three chairman — Judiciary Committee Chairman Dick Durbin (D-Ill.), Agriculture Committee Chairwoman Debbie Stabenow (D-Mich.) and Rules Committee Chairwoman Amy Klobuchar (D-Minn.) — to pick between their gavels or their senior leadership positions.
+The proposal would have required three Democratic chairs — Judiciary Committee Chairman Dick Durbin (Ill.), Agriculture Committee Chairwoman Debbie Stabenow (Mich.) and Rules Committee Chairwoman Amy Klobuchar (Minn.) — to pick between their gavels or their senior leadership positions.

 Under current caucus rules, they can hold senior leadership positions and committee chairmanships simultaneously.